bdeutmeyer/marketing-refactor-challenge/README.md

 ## Credits

 Most of the code in this repo was provided by the coding boot camp.
 Only the alterations are original to this repo.
+The original source code can be find in the commit called "added starter code," committed on 9/12/23.

 ## License